anvarnarz/ML-clustering-kl-properties-vs-venues/README.md

 ![](/images/figure6.png)

-<b>Cluster 2 (light blue circles)</b> includes the neighborhoods with properties for low to middle income families.
+<b>Cluster 2 (light blue circles)</b> is the biggest cluster that includes the neighborhoods with properties for low to middle income families.
+These neighborhoods are scattered all around the city.
+The properties in this cluster are anywhere from 900 to 2000 sqft in size and the price per room vary from RM100K to RM400K.